johanyim/googol_translate/README.md

 ## What is Googol Translate?

 This is a full stack web application which imitates the lesser-known competitor application, [Google Translate](https://translate.google.com/).
+You can use the API endpoint to generate your own translations.

+The translation results are **deterministic**, like a real translation dictionary.
+The same inputs will result in the same outputs[^1].

+[^1]: Results can vary between different releases

+Note: For purposes of operating with HTMX, the response is plain text, with formatted HTML hypermedia on errors.

 ## Try it yourself